 Shared bike lanes are those that have a dedicated area on the road for bikes and 2-wheeled vehicles by using painted markings on the cement.
 It is especiallly important to always watch your surroundings and be aware of auto traffic when using shared bike lanes.

-The thin, light grey lines on the map represent one-way bike traffic and the thin, dark grey lines represent two-way bike traffic.
-The shaded grey areas represent the zones where traffic is not to exceed 30 km/h.
+The thin, light gray lines on the map represent one-way bike traffic and the thin, dark gray lines represent two-way bike traffic.
+The shaded gray areas represent the areas where traffic is not to exceed 30 km/h.

 If you are using a digital map for your bike route, Google Maps usually works very well in terms of finding the fastest and safest route to your destination.